 News

 Depending on who you talk to, inflation can be blamed on greedy corporations, greedy employees, or even consumers hoarding goods in the expectation that prices will rise even higher.
-Not to mention COVID-related supply chain disruptions, now exacerbated by energy and food shortages stemming from Western countries’ sanctions against Russia after it invaded Ukraine in February.
+Then, COVID-related supply chain disruptions continue.
+Energy and food shortages from Western sanctions on Russia after its February 2022 invasion of Ukraine have made them worse.

-All these factors have undoubtedly worsened inflation, but in fact, neither businesses, employees, consumers, nor supply chain disruptions are the primary drivers of inflation.
+All these factors have worsened inflation.
+But, they are not its main causes.
+It’s not businesses, employees, consumers, or supply chain issues.
 As we’ve pointed out before, economists define inflation as an increase in the money supply.

 A working definition of the term “money supply” comes from the Mises Institute: